T1International does not disseminate diabetes supplies, but we know oganisations that do!

 We really are a global organisation and have connections with people in lots of different countries like Kenya, the United States, India, Syria, and Haiti, to name a few.
 We’re continually adding to our worldwide type 1 map tool, which you can explore to learn about life with type 1 in other places.
 Don’t see your country?
 Make sure to get in touch so we can include it.

 We support people of all ages living with type 1 diabetes.
 We know that type 1 diabetes does not go away.
 Even if someone is diagnosed as a child, they will have it for the rest of their life.
 Many people are diagnosed with type 1 diabetes as adults, too, so it is important that we support every single person living with type 1 diabetes, no matter what age they are.

 We believe in #healthforall.
-That includes not just people with type 1 diabetes, but type 2 diabetes and all other health conditions.
-We are passionate about partnership and collaborative working, and are always looking for ways that we can support other niche health organizations to further shared goals and offer encouragement.
+That includes all types of diabetes and all other health conditions.
+We are passionate about collaborative working, and are always looking for ways that we can support other niche health organizations to further shared goals and offer encouragement.